Skip to main content

 Undefined configurations

-Smartini can also read configurations that are not defined in-code in your Schema class.
+Smartini can also read configurations that are not defined in your Schema class.
 To do so, simply pass read_undefined = True to your Schema initialization.
 To access undefined content, use get_sections and get_options with include_undefined="only".

 Documentation